C23-DF02-DiskusAI-Dicoding-Indonesia/.github/profile/README.md

 Hello everyone!
 We are a team consisting of six individuals from various locations in Indonesia participating in a program called Bangkit, organized by Google, Traveloka, GoTo, and Dicoding.
 We are collaborating with Dicoding Indonesia to develop a prototype focused on optimizing Chatbot and Search Bar functionalities.

-# DiskusAI
+## DiskusAI
 pada suatu hari yang indah terdapat sosok bernama dewi arumsari yang mengumpulkan gembala sapi di kabupaten sragen.

 #### Machine Learning Team
--gawe apa aja
+- gawe apa aja
--gawe banyak
+- gawe banyak

 #### Cloud Computing Team
--gawe jg
+- gawe jg